Florida Wrongful Birth Lawyers

 Schedule a Free Initial Consultation to Discuss Your Wrongful Birth Claim with Our Lawyers Today

-If your child was born with a disability or birth defect that you believe would have been detected prior to birth absent your medical provider’s negligence, call our offices today, or fill out this secure online contact form.
+If your child was born with a disability or birth defect that you believe would have been detected prior to birth absent your medical provider’s negligence, call our Florida wrongful birth lawyers today, or fill out this secure online contact form.
 Your first consultation with our experienced West Palm Beach wrongful birth lawyers is free, and we will provide our honest opinion about potential options for recovering compensation in your case.
 Our offices are fully bilingual, so we can discuss your case in Spanish or English based upon your preference.

 Legal Services in Areas Nearby